What is Open Access (OA)?

 OA (Open Access) aims to make academic research outputs available electronically, immediately, without charge and free from most copyright or licensing restrictions.

-OA content is often published under a Creative Commons licence, e.g. CC BY.
+OA content is generally published under a Creative Commons licence, e.g. CC BY.
 This means the creator of the content should still be credited for their work.

 OA can be applied to all forms of published research output, including peer-reviewed and non peer-reviewed academic journal articles, conference papers, theses, book chapters, and monographs.

 The new Institutional Open Access Policy and Implementation [PDF] dictates that all academic outputs must be deposited to RMAS.
 All submissions to RMAS, once validated by library staff, will be automatically uploaded to the Institutional Repository.
 The University of Bedfordshire advocates the use of the Green Open Access route as the most economically effective route.
 Green Open Access involves self-archiving and is the practice of depositing articles in an institutional repository or a subject repository.
 Most outputs will follow the Green Open Access route, which involves depositing the author’s accepted manuscript (Post-print) outputs on RMAS.